capport-wg/api/draft-ietf-capport-api.md

 Clients performing revocation checking will need some means of accessing revocation information for certificates presented by the API server.
 Online Certificate Status Protocol {{!RFC6960}} (OCSP) stapling, using the TLS Certificate Status Request extension {{!RFC6066}} SHOULD be used.
 OCSP stapling allows a client to perform revocation checks without initiating new connections.
 To allow for other forms of revocation checking, a captive network could permit connections to OCSP responders or Certificate Revocation Lists (CRLs) that are referenced by certificates provided by the API server.
 In addition to connections to OCSP responders and CRLs, a captive network SHOULD also permit connections to Network Time Protocol (NTP) {{!RFC5905}} servers or other time-sync mechnisms to allow clients to accurately validate certificates.

 Certificates with missing intermediate certificates that rely on clients validating the certificate chain using the URI specified in the Authority Information Access (AIA) extension {{!RFC5280}} SHOULD NOT be used by the Captive Portal API server.
-If the certificates do require the use of AIA, the captive network will need to allow client access to the host specified in the URI.
+If the certificates do require the use of AIA, the captive network MUST allow client access to the host specified in the URI.

 If the client is unable to validate the certificate presented by the API server, it MUST NOT proceed with any of the behavior for API interaction described in this document.
 The client will proceed to interact with the captive network as if the API capabilities were not present.
 It may still be possible for the user to access the network by being redirected to a web portal.